sigcsets/sigcse2022/_reviewers/paper-review-process.md

 **APC Recommendation and Meta-Review Deadline**: {{site.data.cfp.discussionend}} anywhere on earth (AOE)

 ## Workload

- * **Reviewers:** 3 full papers (up to 6 pages + 1 page for references each)
+SIGSE Technical Symposium papers are up to 6 pages with 1 additional page that contains references.
+- **Reviewers:** 3 papers
- * **APCs**: 8-9 full papers (up to 6 pages + 1 page for references each)
+- **APCs**: 8-9 papers

 ## Bid

-On first authentication to EasyChair, please update your reviewer profile and include 3-5 topics that you are most qualified to review.
+On first authentication to EasyChair, please update your reviewer profile and include at least 5 topics that you are most qualified to review.
 If you do not bid, we will use topics to assign papers for review.

 If you are reviewing for the CS Education Research track, please ensure that you select at least one of the new **Methods Topics**.
 We will be using these topics to better match reviewers to papers within their expertise.